-As the time of the writing of this book, there are nearly 20 tools available in this container.
+As the time of the writing of this book, there are nearly twenty tools available in this container.
 Let’s take a look at what’s in the package.

-First, in the container we’ll locate the package name:
+First, in the container locate the package name:

 [root@a7s3 ~]# contrail-tools lcontrail-tools)[root@a7s3 /]$ rpm -qa | grep contrail-tool contrail-tools-2008-108.el7.x86_64

-Then, based on the package name, we can list all available tools in it:
+Then, based on the package name, youy can list all available tools in it: